phyrwork/home/README.md

 # Home

-My Home Assistant apps and deployment.
+My Home Assistant deployment.

 ## Features

 ### Bindicator

-Daily at 5pm, query upcoming refuse collections using local council service API and light up the living room lamp with the color of any bin(s) if they will be collected in the next day.
+Daily at 4pm, query upcoming refuse collections using local council service API and light up the living room lamp with the color of any bin(s) if they will be collected in the next day.